romland/itemLens/README.md

 But wait... there's more.

 If feeling particularly ambitious on a day, you can also:
-- take a picture of an invoice/receipt (itemLens will use image classification/OCR/LLM to get the juicy bits)
+- take a picture of an invoice/receipt (Troves will use image classification/OCR/LLM to get the juicy bits)
 - add additional photos (using camera or just paste in links)
 - scan QR-codes containing URLs to relevant documents
 - paste in a list of attributes (weight/color/size/etc)
 - **Fuzzy Search Toggles:** Unhappy with search results?
 The AI stems words (e.g., "Jeans" -> "Jean") which is great for finding electronics or tools but sometimes too broad for clothes.
-You can toggle "Fuzzy Word Search" off per-collection in Settings for strict text matching.
+You can toggle "Fuzzy Word Search" off per-inventory in Settings for strict text matching.
 - **Position Persistence:** The reader automatically saves your exact scroll position, PDF page, or EPUB location across sessions.
 You won't spend half your day scrolling back to where you left off.
-- **Complete AI Transparency:** itemLens offers full transparency over what is being sent to external APIs.
+- **Complete AI Transparency:** Troves offers full transparency over what is being sent to external APIs.
 In the `/activity` dashboard, you can view the exact JSON prompts sent to the Vision model, the raw JSON responses, execution times, and token usage limits.
 - **Multiple Categories:** Need an item to exist in two categories?
 Give it multiple photos and assign a different category to each photo.
 The engine resolves categories at the photo level.
 - **Changing Categories:** Changing the category of an item is awkward at the moment; go into the image lightbox, use the "..." menu and change the category of the item there (historically it comes from the fact that it's the *photo* that is categorized, not the item).
 - **Just Paste Anything:** The global PasteHandler instantly detects images in your clipboard (uploading them to the current item), raw URLs (fetching the webpage/PDF), and text blocks (creating local Markdown notes analyzed by LLMs).
-Hit `Ctrl+V` anywhereitemLens!
+Hit `Ctrl+V` anywhere!
 - Fire-and-Forget Outbox Workflow: Never wait for a progress bar.
 Tapping 'Save' pushes the item to an offline-tolerant IndexedDB queue and resets the UI for next scan.
 A background worker handles the upload, meaning you can rapidly scan items in a deep garage or basement and the app will flawlessly sync whenever your Wi-Fi reconnects.
-- **Knowledge Base / Second Brain:** itemLens isn't just for physical objects.
+- **Knowledge Base / Second Brain:** Troves isn't just for physical objects.
 Because it downloads, parses, and indexes linked articles, EPUBs, and PDFs, it doubles as a localized knowledge base for your topics and projects.
 The bookmark feature and making it searchable is the knowledge base version of "where is it" (entity knows how often I've gone: where did I read that...).
 - never run into a dead link again, all pages you link to are downloaded and stored locally on your disk
-- **Video Archiving:** If you paste a link to YouTube, Twitter, Reddit, TikTok or any other media site, itemLens uses `yt-dlp` in the background to physically download the video and archive it forever alongside your item!
+- **Video Archiving:** If you paste a link to YouTube, Twitter, Reddit, TikTok or any other media site, Troves uses `yt-dlp` in the background to physically download the video and archive it forever alongside your item!
 - **Nudge the Vision Model:** Does it sometimes guess wrong?
 Look for the ✨ Sparkle icon next to the title in the item details or scan preview.
 Click it to provide a hint (e.g. "It's an IKEA MITTZON desk") to dramatically improve classification accuracy!
-- **Scraper Limits:** itemLens attempts to fetch and summarize documents linked in text automatically, but restricts depth to one level to prevent infinite spidering.
+- **Scraper Limits:** Troves attempts to fetch and summarize documents linked in text automatically, but restricts depth to one level to prevent infinite spidering.
 Use `httrack` or similar tools for full website archival.
-- **Empty Category Cleanup:** If you delete or move the last item out of a category, itemLens will automatically vaporize the category and its associated taxonomy rules.
-This facilitates easy cleanup if you import an item into the wrong collection.
+- **Empty Category Cleanup:** If you delete or move the last item out of a category, Troves will automatically vaporize the category and its associated taxonomy rules.
+This facilitates easy cleanup if you import an item into the wrong trove.
 - **System Diagnostics:** Includes a self-diagnostic area in the Admin dashboard (`/settings/admin`) that pings host dependencies, Docker microservices, and API configurations to flag setup errors.
 - add tags, amount, description, etc (but then you are obviously _very_ ambitious as it might require typing)

-**Note:** You do not need expensive subscriptions (OR ANY AT ALL) to run itemLens.
+**Note:** You do not need expensive subscriptions (OR ANY AT ALL) to run Troves.
 The free tiers for Google Gemini (15 requests/min) and Groq are generous and completely sufficient for a normal household.
 I have not paid a single cent during my use nor during development.
 Groq is utilized free analysis like in `summarizeWebpageExtract`, `extractInvoiceDataGroq`, and reverse image search parsing.

 ### Voice Search
 I use Groq's Whisper 3 for TTS in the search field.
 It is ridiculously good when given context, actually.
 With ease we handle "USB to TTL", "ESP32 Development board", "Resistors 10k" or "I2C OLED display module" in search.
 It feels _very_ natural.